elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 excerpt: A case study of how Elixir is being used at Farmbot.
 ---

 [FarmBot](https://farm.bot/) is an open-source precision agriculture CNC farming project that includes a robot farming machine, software, and documentation including a farming data repository.
-FarmBot’s machines use IoT technology to make it easy for farmers to remotely manage their gardens.
+FarmBot's machines use IoT technology to make it easy for farmers to remotely manage their gardens.

 Farmbot is built with [Nerves](https://www.nerves-project.org/), an open-source platform and infrastructure to build, deploy, and securely manage your fleet of IoT devices at speed and scale.